 - In these tours, you are required to clean up the trash and help to eradicate invasive species while climbing.

-- These stairs are divided into 4 or 5 sections.
+- The stairs are divided into 4 or 5 sections.
 Each section has a platform to rest during the hike.

-- Top of the stairway offers an extremely beautiful view.
+- The top of the stairway offers extremely beautiful panoramic views.